 Some technical aspects are important to your session duration, as seen in the case of Revelry, a bridesmaid dress company.
 Perhaps because of the heavy load of pictures on their site, pages used to take about seven seconds to load and sometimes took as much as 30 or even 50 seconds to load.

-Understanding Pages-per-Session
+3. Pages-per-Session

-The pages-per-session measures the average number of pages that a user looks at in any given session duration.
+Pages-per-session measures the average number of pages that a user looks at in any given session duration.
 It can be a great measure of how engaging your website is overall.

+A high pages-per-session may indicate good internal linking and navigation within your site.
 The vast majority of users who stumble onto a website by doing a search or clicking on a link are most likely to only be interested in the direct answers given by the page they land on first, so getting users to click on even one additional page is a great sign for your website.
-More than two pages-per-session is pretty good, and more than four puts you in the highest percentage.
+More than two pages-per-session is pretty good, and more than four puts you in the highest average percentage.

 Frequently, the same SEO that can increase your session duration can also have a powerful impact on your page per session rate.
-Good site navigation and highly relevant internal linking both are key factors in a high pages-per-session rate.
+Good site navigation and highly relevant internal linking are both key factors in a high pages-per-session rate.

 The higher your pages-per-session rate, the more likely users are to engage with your pages in a meaningful way.
 Users who are clicking through multiple pages are more likely to be led from strictly informational pages to the call-to-action pages you want them to find.